Danaroth83/remote-sensing-projects/README.md

   https://gricad-gitlab.univ-grenoble-alpes.fr/username/project.git
   ```
   where `username` is your AGALAN and `project` is the project name
-  NOTE: You may want to add your group colleagues as team members.
+- Add the colleagues in your group to the owners/mantainers of the project
+- On the left bar click "Members" and then on the top right "Add members" on the
+  page it opens.
+  Note: "Add members" is a blue button that appears only if you are
+  owner/mantainer.
+- In the search bar, look for the agalan of your team members and add them to
+  the repository as owners or mantainers.

-### Generate a local copy of your project
+### Link local code to your remote repository

-- From this repository, copy the chosen project from the folder
-  `xx_project\` to the your local path (in the `C` drive).
+- Navigate to your local path (the one you downloaded and extracted before) and
-  Here, `xx` denotes a numeric index and `project` is your assigned
-  project name

-- Navigate to your local path and type in the terminal:
+- Once you are at the root of your project, type in the terminal:
   ```bash
   git init -b main
   git remote add origin https://gricad-gitlab.univ-grenoble-alpes.fr/username/project.git git pull origin main
   ```
-  with the proper link you have generated before
+  with the proper link you have generated in the previous step.

 ### Create your virtual enviroment